 Non-majors and students with special interests are encouraged to seek the instructor's permission to take any course for which they feel qualified.
 ENG 140 may be waived for transfer students with certain literature course credits.

 Semester Course Guides

 Every semester the Department publishes a course guide that gives more detailed information, including texts and writing requirements, than the undergraduate catalog can accommodate.
 Students are urged to obtain a copy of the guide in the office of the Department of English or visit our website for a pdf of the latest copy.

-For a B.A. degree in English with honors, a student must achieve a B+ or better average in courses taken for the major.
+For a B.A. degree in English with Distinction, a student must achieve a 3.33 GPA or better average in all English courses.